JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7912 days**.

-And here is a just a random fact -  **In the original movie "101 Dalmatians," there are exactly 6,469,952 spots on all 101 Dalmatians as they are shown in 113,760 frames of the film combined**.
+And here is a just a random fact -  **President Lyndon Johnson used to smoke three packs of cigarettes a day**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)